pmahnke/mahnke-cocktails/recipe/sloe_gin_fizz.md

 - Glassware:
   - High Ball
   - On the Rocks
-- Garnish: Lemon wheel and cocktail cherry
+- Garnish: Lemon wheel, cocktail cherry, and a straw
 - Special Prep: 1 For variations, drop Sloe Gin to 1.5 oz.
 (45 ml), & add 0.5 oz.
 (15 ml) of your preferred spirit (Navy Strength Gin, Cognac, Pisco, or Campari).